-Rockwell Integrated Property Services, Inc. (RIPSI), a wholly owned subsidiary of the Company, was incorporated in 1999 to establish, own, manage, operate and carry on the business of maintaining and cleaning buildings and other facilities.
+Rockwell Integrated Property Services, Inc. (RIPSI), a wholly owned subsidiary of the Company, was incorporated in February 19, 1999 to establish, own, manage, operate and carry on the business of maintaining and cleaning buildings and other facilities.
+To date, RIPSI manages 8 properties.
+These properties are in Rockwell Center as well in The Grove in Ortigas.

-Rockwell Primaries Development Corporation ("Primaries", formerly Rockwell Homes Inc., and Primaries Development Corporation) a wholly owned subsidiary of the Company, was incorporated in September 2012 to primarily cater to the broader market under a 2nd brand
+Rockwell Primaries Development Corporation ("Primaries", formerly Rockwell Homes Inc., and Primaries Development Corporation) a wholly owned subsidiary of the Company, was incorporated in September 2012 to primarily cater to the broader market under a 2nd brand "Primaries".

-"Primaries".
 The subsidiary envisions itself to be the preferred developer in terms of providing exceptional and quality living at a more affordable price.
+Primaries commenced operations in mid- 2013 with the launch of its first project, 53 Benitez, located in Quezon City.

-Stonewell Development Corporation Inc., a wholly owned subsidiary of the Company, was also incorporated in September 2012 to develop socialized housing for the Parent Company.

-Primaries Properties Sales Specialist Inc., a wholly owned subsidiary, was incorporated in November 2012 primarily to as act the sales and marketing arm of Primaries.
+Stonewell Property Development Corporation (SPDC), a wholly owned subsidiary of the Company, was incorporated in September 2012 to develop socialized housing for the Parent Company.
+Another wholly owned subsidiary, Primaries Properties Sales Specialist Inc. (PPSSI), was incorporated in November 2012 primarily to act as the sales and marketing arm of Primaries.

-Rockwell Hotels & Leisure Management Corporation (Rockwell Hotels), a wholly owned subsidiary of the Company, was incorporated last June 20, 2013 for the management of hotel and resort operations.
+Rockwell Hotels & Leisure Management Corporation (RHLMC), a wholly owned subsidiary of the Company, was incorporated in June 2013 for the management of hotel and resort operations.